tibs/why-I-quite-like-Ruby/ruby-slide-notes.rst

 (especially early) Python was striving for.

-They're very much a part of lisps, though, so it was probably inevitable that Ruby would have such a useful thing.
+They're very much a part of lisps, though, so it was probably inevitable that Ruby would have them.

 On the whole, I like having symbols available.
-In Python we have to use a string in many places instead of a symbol, and then worry about guaranteeing that it is the same string.
+In Python we have to use a string in many places instead of a symbol, and then worry that it is always the same string.
 Also, Python doesn't guarantee to intern all strings (although nowadays I believe most constant strings are likely to be interned in CPython).

 Messages from smalltalk
 -----------------------